f5devcentral/f5-aci-labs/docs/index.rst

 Welcome
 -------

-Welcome to the labs for F5's ACI ServiceCenter app.
+Welcome to the labs for F5 and ACI integration solutions.

 Below lab(s) are executed using Cisco's dCloud environment.
 You will need a Cisco CCO account to have access to the below session